Maria Obrucheva

 1871

-She received her degree in just three years, her dissertation titled “On the doctrine of keratitis” by December she received a license to practice in St. Petersburg, but she didn’t return right away.
+December 10th Maria she received her license which allowed her to practice medicine in Russia [IS, 234].
+She didn’t stay for long.
 She traveled to Vienna to work on ophthalmology, Nadezhda was there and we know Sechenov was there too but it’s difficult to find any information for this period of time.

 1872

 She worked in Vienna Dr Walker Dunbar was there too along with Dr Susan Dimock.
 She returned to Russia and worked as a researcher at the Russian Academies of Sciences and Medicine on color blindness and color vision.
+For a while she was working in Kiev and Sechenov was in Odessa.

 1880s